mgarbula/simd_tests/README.md

 ./run_benchmark.sh
 ```
 It will take a while to finish.
 Test runs each approach (intrinsics, vc, omp, compiler) for different data size.
 In the `run_benchmark.sh` file there is a for loop which starts at 100, increments by 100 and finishes at 10000.
 This is size factor (lets call it `f`) passed to each program.
-The real size of one array inside the program is `f * f`.
-There are three arrays, so total number of data is `3 * f * f`.
+The real size of one array inside the program is `f * 10000`.
+There are three arrays, so total number of data is `3 * f * 10000`.

 After script will finish the plot will be created.
 IT should be similar to
 ![Cannot find the plot](./benchmark/benchmark_dummy_loop.png)
 As you can see all approaches seem to behave identically.
 The question is, why are there peaks at some sizes.
-I am also not sure if I understant the shape of the plot - I will try to understand it better.

 ## intrinsics continuous
 For big data size (1.2 GB) there is no way it fits in the cache.